Will I get a copy of all my edited photographs?

 Absolutely, please do.
 I include a second set of images on the USB which are designed specifically for the internet and are low resolution, quick to upload and share but these will include my logo in a discrete place.

 Which photos get converted into Black & White and why?

 I make a judgement call when I am processing your photos.
 Some scenes and lighting conditions lend themselves better to black & white.

 Can friends and family view our photos?

-Included within my package is an on-line photo gallery with a unique password.
-You can share this with your friends & family so they can view all the photos too.
+Included in my packages is an online photo gallery with a unique password.
+You can share this with your friends & family, so they can view all the photos too.